 Why did the this seem such a lucrative proposition for UK residents?
 Well, since the fall of the Berlin Wall, the German Government has offered large tax breaks and incentives to those Germans interested in developing listed buildings.

 At the time, Dolphin Trust, through agents and financial advisers, persuaded possible investors that their money would be safeguarded by the ‘First Legal Charge,’ a document similar to a mortgage which entitles the investor to a full refund from the borrower should they fail to repay.

 According to a recent BBC investigation, many UK residents were persuaded to lend their life savings to this unregulated German Property scheme for up to five years by salesmen who, at the time, were working for separate companies.
-Some even earned up to 20% commission for their negligent advice.

 In short, because the Dolphin Trust scheme was not regulated by the Financial Conduct Authority here in the UK, and is a high-risk investment, many people’s life savings have been put at risk.

 Here at Get Claims Advice, we’re specialists in mis-sold pensions, and have claimed hundreds of thousands of pounds for our clients against the advice of negligent financial advisors.

 To that end, one of our friendly experts could help you make a claim.
 If your SIPP firm is still trading, you could make a claim to them directly Yourself.
 You can also make a claim through the Financial Ombudsman Service, the Financial Services Compensation Scheme or The Pensions Ombudsman.Speak with a Claims Handler

 Quite possibly, yes.
 In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCS) have already paid out compensation to those who were mis-sold.